harleydutton/new-york/Places/Ward Island.md

-An island of crazy people.
+- An island of crazy people
-Ruled by [[Joseph Campbell]], a crazy human psychologist.
-Possibly a mage.
+- Ruled by [[Joseph Campbell]], a crazy human psychologist